-The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the United States, and of the several States, shall be bound by Oath or Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.
+The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the United States, and of the several States. shall be bound by Oath or Affirmation, to support this Constitution; but no religious Test shall ever be States ;- between a State and Citirequired as a Qualification to any zens of another State :- between Office or public Trust under the Citizens of different States :- be-United States. tween Citizens of the same State